westerndigitalcorporation/libzbd/README.md

 *libzbd* requires the following packages for compilation:

 * autoconf
+* autoconf-archive
 * automake
 * libtool
 * m4
-* autoconf-archive
+* GTK3 and GTK3 development headers (when building the *gzbd* and *gzbd-viewer* graphical applications)

 Since *libzbd* uses Linux(tm) kernel zoned block device interface, compilation must be done on a system where the kernel header file *blkzoned.h* for zoned block devices interface is installed under /usr/include/linux/.
 This implies that the kernel version must be higher than version 4.10.0.

-To automatically enable compiling the *gzbd* and *gzbd-viewer* graphical applications, GTK3 and GTK3 development packages must be installed.
+If the GTK3 and GTK3 development packages are not installed, compilation of the *gzbd* and *gzbd-viewer* graphical applications is automatically disabled.

 ### Compilation